 Who can you Outsource your Marketing to?

 If you’re working with a smaller budget, you may need to outsource using a combination of contractors, freelancers, consultants, and maybe even a smaller, more specialized agency.
-It’s not uncommon to have a freelancer implementing your social media, a consultant providing strategy and managing your marketing plan, a graphic designer on contract, and a small digital agency for your website development and digital ads.
+For example, it’s not uncommon to have a freelancer implementing your social media, a consultant providing strategy and managing your marketing plan, a graphic designer on contract, and a small digital agency for your website development and digital ads.

 These roles are becoming more and more popular.
 A recent study shows a whopping 35% of the U.S. workforce now freelancing – 10 million more than five years, and that’s expected to grow.
 Workers enjoy a flexible schedule to care for themselves, young children, or loved ones, and the many other perks with the role.
-Advances in technology make it possible to work remotely.
-It’s a win-win for both parties.
+In addition, advances in technology make it possible to work remotely.
+So it’s a win-win for both parties.

 Signs it’s Time to Outsource